Oops, Wait: Discourse Tokens Matter in Reasoning Model: ``Wait'' in Reasoning Trajectories

-Figure~\ref{fig:trajectory_ex} illustrates that ``wait'' tokens appear before and after a probability jump.
-To systematically analyze this behavior, we classify every occurrence of ``wait” in the reasoning trajectory relative to the jump point.
-We introduce two categories: \rethink and \recall.
-A \rethink is any ``wait'' token that appears before the probability jump, typically used to extend or reconsider the ongoing reasoning.
-Examples include phrases such as \textit{``Wait, but in this case ...''} or \textit{``Wait, but actually ...''}, where the token pushes the reasoning forward by exploring alternatives, and \textit{``Wait, that’s interesting.
+Figure~\ref{fig:trajectory_ex} further illustrates that many ``wait'' tokens usually appear near a probability jump.
+To systematically analyze this trend, we classify every occurrence of ``wait” in the reasoning trajectory relative to the jump point.
+As discussed earlier, ``wait” frequently appears in incorrect trajectories to revise them toward correct ones; moreover, it is also commonly observed in correct trajectories (\cref{tab:correct_tokens}).
+This trend suggests that ``wait” plays a characteristic role within each trajectory, particularly with respect to answer probability - \ie ``wait'' is multifaceted.

+\textbf{\Rethink and \recall.} We decompose the role of ``wait'' into two categories: \rethink and \recall.
+A \rethink is defined as any ``wait'' token that appears before the probability jump, typically used to extend or reconsider the ongoing reasoning.
+Examples include phrases such as \textit{``Wait, but in this case ...''} or \textit{``Wait, but actually ...''}, where the token pushes the reasoning forward by exploring alternatives, and \textit{``Wait, that's interesting.
 So ...''}, where the token extends the reasoning by building on the current line of thought.
-In contrast, a \recall is any occurrence of ``wait'' after the jump, generally produced when the model has already reached the solution and is double-checking or summarizing its result.
+In contrast, a \recall is defined as any occurrence of ``wait'' after the jump, generally produced when the model has already reached the solution and is double-checking or summarizing its result.
 For instance, it appears in forms like \textit{``Wait, but let me double-check ...''} or \textit{``Wait, but let me think again ...''}, signaling verification or restatement.
-In other words, we label each ``wait'' token based on whether it comes prior to the confidence leap (rethink) or following it (recall).
+In other words, we label each ``wait'' token as either preceding the confidence leap (rethink) or following it (recall).
+We hereafter use the terms \textit{rethink} to denote the revision of incorrect trajectories, and \textit{recall} to denote the re-evaluation of corrected tokens after the transition.

-We then analyze the patterns of \textit{rethink} and \textit{recall ``wait''}s across two models: s1.1-32B, trained on a small generated dataset (s1K-1.1), and R1-32B.
-Our analysis proceeds along four dimensions: their positions relative to probability jumps, the magnitude of probability increases following \rethink, their overall frequency, and their occurrence in incorrect samples.
-Together, these four perspectives provide a comprehensive view of how ``wait'' tokens operate in reasoning trajectories and how their usage differs across models.
-Note that these analyses, except for incorrect sample analysis, are conducted on thinking trajectories that reach correct answers, since probability jumps toward correct answers are not observed in incorrect cases.